LevinJ/SFND_2D_Feature_Tracking/README.md

 FAST detector and BRIEF descriptor combination is recommended as it's the fastest, and takes only 1.4 ms for both keypoint detection and descriptor extraction.
 Its disadvantage is that is not scale and orientation invariant.
 2) ORB-ORB

-ORB-ORB is very fast too. its scale and orientation invariant.
+ORB-ORB is very fast too. and is scale and orientation invariant.

 3) FAST-SIFT

-FAST-SIFT (13ms) is fast enough for our vehicle tracking purpose, at the same, as SIFT desciptor use HOG, which is proven effective in object tracking, this combination is worth being further examined too.
+FAST-SIFT (13ms) is fast enough for our vehicle tracking purpose, at the same, as SIFT desciptor use HOG to encode keypoint neighbourhood, which is proven effective in object tracking, this combination is worth being further examined too.

 ## Refelction

 This project does an interesting job of thoroughly experimenting all important components of feature tracking, including keypoint detector, descriptor, and matcher.
 Based the experimentation data, three top detector/descriptor are recommended for the vehicle tracking in following project.
-Currenlty the evaluation metric are strictly about matched points number and speed, this preclues another critical factor out of the picture, matching accuracy.
-I am excited to put the result of this project into use in the next object tracking project, and see how the detector/descriptor combinations goes.
+Currenlty the evaluation metric are strictly around matched points number and speed, this precludes another critical metric out of the picture, matching accuracy.
+I am excited to put the result of this project into use in the next object tracking project, and see how the recommended detector/descriptor combinations go!